India shuts down flights, big cities as coronavirus toll rises in region

 “The closing of the border crossings is meant to ensure that no one infected with the virus crosses over to Nepal from India and China,” said Surya Thapa, an aide to Prime Minister K.P.
 Sharma Oli.

-In Pakistan, the opposition-ruled southern province of Sindh began a lockdown including in the biggest city of Karachi, even though Prime Minister Imran Khan said he opposed such a sweeping measure because of the economic consequences for the poor.

-Additional reporting by Aftab Ahmad, Aditya Kalra in New Delhi, Rajendra Jadhav in Mumbai; Gibran Peshiman in Islamabad, Gopal Sharma in Kathmandu.
-Ruma Paul in Dhaka; Editing by Robert Birsel, William Maclean
+Additional reporting by Aftab Ahmad, Aditya Kalra in New Delhi, Rajendra Jadhav in Mumbai; Gibran Peshiman and Asif Shahzad in Islamabad; Sumit Khanna in Ahmedabad; Gopal Sharma in Kathmandu.
+Ruma Paul in Dhaka; Editing by William Maclean, Alexandra Ulmer